RB-Lab/canvas-tree/README.md

     }
 ```
 where:
-- **getometry:** is a function that returns a Path2D instance.
+- **geometry:** is a function that returns a Path2D instance.
 There are some
     separate modules presenting geometries:
     - [canvas-rounded-rectangle](https://www.npmjs.com/package/canvas-rounded-rectangle)
     - [canvas-label](https://www.npmjs.com/package/canvas-label)